 It is important to be aware that it is not possible for your sonographer to be 100% certain about your baby’s sex.
 For example, if your baby is lying in an awkward position, it may be difficult, or impossible, to tell whether your baby is male or female.

-If you can’t wait until your 20 week scan, but are over 16 weeks, call us at Early Image where gender scans are our specialty.
+If you can’t wait until your 20 weeks scan but are over 14 weeks, call us at Early Image where gender scans are our specialty.
 Our sonographers will take all the time they need to make sure that baby is in exactly the right position before making any determination.